Tuning without Peeking: Provable Generalization Bounds and Robust LLM Post-Training

 We introduce \retrofit\ (Black-Box Evolutionary Retrofitting), a comparison-based black-box retrofitting method~\cite{arxivtelo} applicable after pretraining, fine-tuning, or reinforcement learning loops such as GRPO~\cite{grpo}.
-Positioned at the outermost layer of the pipeline, \retrofit\ requires no gradient access and integrates seamlessly with existing black-box libraries and algorithms~\cite{nevergrad}.
+Positioned in the outermost layer of the pipeline, \retrofit\ requires no gradient access and integrates seamlessly with existing black-box libraries and algorithms~\cite{nevergrad}.
 The resulting sequence of queries and updates forms an implicit compression trace, enabling the use of compression-based generalization theory~\cite{campi2024compressiongeneralizationlearning,compressionbasedlearning}, currently the only route to non-vacuous generalization bounds for LLMs~\cite{compressionllm}.
-It allows us to derive strong generalization and differential privacy guarantees that depend not on the number of modified parameters but on the complexity of the optimization trajectory.
-As a result, \retrofit\ ensures {\em privacy by design}, robustness to data poisoning, robustness to extraction attacks, and provable, {\em non-vacuous} generalization bounds to control overfitting.
-It is uniquely positioned to provide improvements from aggregate feedback of billions of users anonymously, without accessing individual~data.
+It allows us to derive strong generalization guarantees that - unlike VC dimension~\cite{vapnik1971uniform} or Rademacher complexity~\cite{bartlett2002rademacher} - do not depend on the number of modified parameters but on the complexity of the optimization trajectory.
+As a result, \retrofit\ provides provable, {\em non-vacuous} generalization bounds to control overfitting, robustness to data poisoning and extraction attacks, while naturally ensuring privacy by design through its compression bottleneck.
+It is uniquely positioned to provide improvements from aggregate feedback of billions of users anonymously, without accessing individual data.

-Since theory does not ensure that retrofitting leads to meaningful improvements, we validate our approach on multibillion LLMs across multiple reasoning benchmarks in verifiable domains~(\cref{sec:xp}).
-Despite query budgets of only a few hundred model evaluations, \retrofit\ yields consistent gains and improved generalization, supporting its practical value as a post-hoc adaptation method for LLMs. \retrofit\ thus emerges as an alternative to standard fine-tuning, particularly in privacy-sensitive scenarios.
-To summarize, our contributions are as follows:
+While our approach provides theoretical guarantees, these guarantees are most relevant when they can be achieved without substantially reducing utility.
+We therefore evaluate \retrofit\ under query budgets of only a few hundred model evaluations and observe consistent improvements in performance and generalization on billion-scale LLMs across reasoning benchmarks.
+These results suggest that the framework can provide {\it provable generalization and safety while preserving practical usefulness}, making it a viable post-hoc adaptation method for LLMs, particularly in restricted settings.

+\textbf{Our contributions.} \retrofit\ introduces a new perspective on LLM post-training: instead of fine-tuning weights or relying on reinforcement learning, we show that simple black-box retrofitting can achieve safe and modular adaptation.
+Building on this idea, we make three main contributions: